Chic-Flick Trailers

 Those are all the Chick-Flick season based movies out.
 I hope you proceed with caution as to what to see and what to wait until the DVD for.
 Some upcoming titles to watch out for in the Spring/Summer season are The Proposal (starring Sandra Bullock and Ryan Reynolds), The Ugly Truth (starring Katherine Heigl and Gerard Butler) and The Ghosts of Girlfriends Past (starring Jennifer Garner and Matthew McConaughey).

-Featured on Yahoo Movies! watch an interesting video narrated by the men of He's Just Not that Into You.
+FUN FIND: Featured on Yahoo Movies! watch an interesting video narrated by the men of He's Just Not that Into You.